wpower12/Precinct-Level-Election-Data/README.md

 # Precinct Level Election Returns
 The goal of this project is to gather, parse, process, and validate the precinct level returns from the 2024 election.
-Starting with the state of Pennsylvania.
+Specifically, the state of Pennsylvania.
 To, hopefully, speed this up I'm trying to leverage generative AI models, when possible, for automating some of the parsing and processing steps.
+This is mostly an exercise to build chops in managing this kind of data, and finding ways to make it possible for a single person.
+In short, this is a personal project that pales in comparsion to a full-scale, comprehensive dataset, like the work of the amazing [OpenElections Project](https://github.com/openelections).

 As of now, there is a consistently performing prompt-based approach for parsing "single precinct per page" (SPPP) type PDF return documents.

-Raw data has been gathered for all counties in PA, save for 6 counties which lack precinct-level return data.
+Right now I have links to the data for all counties but the following 6:
 * 015	Bradford County
 * 031	Clarion County
 * 037	Columbia County